 Apps outside of the Mac App Store use other update methods that can vary by app, but for many, you can click on the app's name in the menu bar and choose the "Check for Updates" option.
 Some other apps have more hidden update methods, so if you do have a 32-bit app, make sure to Google how to update it to be sure there's not already new software available.

-After ensuring you've updated everything you're able to update, you can contact developers and ask them to update their apps, but if that doesn't pan out, the only other solution is to start the search for an alternative app now so you're ready when the next-generation version of macOS launches.
+After ensuring you've updated everything you're able to update, you can contact developers and ask them to update their apps, but if that doesn't pan out, the only other solution is to start the search for an alternative app if you're committed to upgrading to macOS Catalina or have already done so.

-If you're an Aperture user, now is the time to transition to alternate photo editing and management software, such as Adobe's Lightroom.
+If you're an Aperture user, you'll have to transition to alternate photo editing and management software, such as Adobe's Lightroom.
+Aperture is not 32-bit, but Apple is phasing it out all the same.

 Affected Media Formats